monsterkodi/kakao/kakao.app/kode/ked/notes.md

             - if executed from a finder: the finder's setting
                 - original finder can be closed and thus 'moves' to the search result pane

-- nvim style min-distance from top and bottom of screen when moving main cursor?

 - macro
     - unicode palette

-- funclist

 - file watcher